Diffusion on a lattice

 Introduction

-A simple Monte Carlo simulation of N particles on a lattice with a maximum of one particle per site.
+A Monte Carlo simulation of particles on a square lattice with a maximum of one particle per site.

 Algorithm

-The algorithm for simulating the model is summarized by the following steps:
+The model is summarized by the following steps:

 1. A particle is chosen at random.